Accord-Project/bsdd/README1.md

 The following types are very similar, and most of their fields are duplicated between them, with no modularity or inheritance:

 -   `PropertyValue` and `ClassificationPropertyValue`: in fact are the same.
-    These are \"value objects\" (simple immutable objects), so there\'s no need to have two different types.
+    These are "value objects" (simple immutable objects), so there's no need to have two different types.
 -   `Property` and `ClassificationProperty`.
     They differ by only 5 fields:
     -   `connectedPropertyCodes` (String) and `relations` (PropertyRelation) belong uniquely to `Property`